What does Habitat for Humanity do?

 Can I volunteer even if I can’t build?

 Yes.
 Habitat needs volunteers to work on many tasks, including working on special events, mentoring families, fundraising, preparing mailings, and providing coffees and lunches at the construction site.
-Call our office for more information.
+Call our office or click here for more information.